 The garden is also home to one of the few swimming pools of the Medina.
-Enjoy a calm relaxing swim in the ten metre pool (heated in the cooler months).
+Enjoy a calm relaxing swim in the eight metre pool (heated in the cooler months).
 A pleasure that can be enjoyed from early morning to the approach of nightfall as glowing lanterns and candles are lit, enveloping the riad in a magical atmosphere.

 Planted with orange, fig and olive trees, jasmine, bougainvillea, honeysuckle and geranium the roof terrace is the perfect place to unwind and relax.
 Here breakfast and lunch is served under a curtained pergola.
 Elsewhere on the terrace, tables are set out, one can enjoy afternoon tea, coffee and cocktails.
 Sun loungers are arranged on a tiled raised terrace so that guests can enjoy the warmth of the Moroccan sun.